 "One victim is already sacrificed":

 For years, Elizabeth will live near the chopping block.
-But at age 25, she will be her father's last living descendent and become queen regent.
+But at age 25, she will be her father's last living descendant and become queen regent.
 She will then be perhaps the best educated women in England; in her coronation speech she will promise to rule by "good advice and counsel."
-She will go on to be one of the greatest of English monarchs, for whom an era of history is named:
+She will go on to be one of the greatest of English monarchs, for whom an era of history is named.

 And the whole of Act 1 (half the opera) with subtitles in English: